syymza/syymza.github.io/_posts/2015-05-04-get-notified-when-someone-posts-an-article-from-about-javascript-on-hacker-news-using-nodejs-firebase-and-emailjs.md

     npm install firebase emailjs --save

-Now we only need to init git in our folder, before beginning to actually write some code:
+Finally, we only need to init git in our folder, before beginning to actually write some code:

     git init